Arkidiusz/backpack-calculator/README.md

 # backpack-calculator
-A tool for estimating effective value of items for Backpack Battles
+A tool for estimating effective value of items for Backpack Battles.
+The value of an item is evaluated by calculating how much it affects a set of metrics per cost of that item.

 # Contributing
 ## Generating Documentation Locally